 Older pets can also do without senior formulas that replace high-calorie fats with grains.
 “Interestingly the very young and the very old dog are similar,” says Moser.
 “They both need very adequate and digestible levels of protein and fat.”

 Choose the best commercial food you can buy and change the menu gradually and often to provide a variety of nutrient sources.
 And consider including real foods from your kitchen.
 Some call it people food, but a piece of turkey off your table beats any food from a bag.

 The Raw Story

 Eating raw is natural for predators, but is it safe for pets?
-Despite cost and inconvenience, more people are beginning to go raw, following recipes from books like Dr. Pitcairn’s Complete Guide to Natural Health for Dogs & Cats by Richard H. Pitcairn, DVM, and the classic Give Your Dog a Bone by Ian Billinghurst.
+Despite cost and inconvenience, more people are beginning to go raw, following recipes from books like Dr. Pitcairn’s Natural Health for Dogs & Cats by Richard H. Pitcairn, DVM, and the classic Give Your Dog a Bone by Ian Billinghurst.

 Most veterinarians have a beef with raw pet diets because of the risk of bacteria.
 Raw proponents quibble that kibble can be tainted too.
 In fact, several brands were recalled last year due to contamination.

 As a compromise, some organic dog food companies offer freeze dried raw, with minimal processing thought to lessen the possibility of contamination.
 Proper handling is still recommended to prevent problems.

 Two freeze dried “raw” products to try are made by Primal Pet Foods, who also features packaged raw foods for dogs and cats; and Stella & Chewy’s, who rolled out their freeze-dried patties first.
 Both are 100% human-grade, antibiotic- and steroid-free, and without added hormones.